beancount/docs/docs/06_beancount_language_syntax.md

 A transaction may have an optional “payee” and/or a “narration.”
 In the first example above, the payee is “Cafe Mogador” and the narration is “Lamb tagine with wine”.

 The payee is a string that represents an external entity that is involved in the transaction.
 Payees are sometimes useful on transactions that post amounts to Expense accounts, whereby the account accumulates a category of expenses from multiple businesses.
-A good example is “Expenses:Restaurant”, which will include all postings for the various restaurants one might visit.
+A good example is “`Expenses:Restaurant`”, which will include all postings for the various restaurants one might visit.

 A narration is a description of the transaction that you write.
 It can be a comment about the context, the person who accompanied you, some note about the product you bought... whatever you want it to be.
 It’s for you to insert whatever you like.
 I like to insert notes when I reconcile, it’s quick and I can refer to my notes later on, for example, to answer the question “What was the name of that great little sushi place I visited with Andreas on the West side last winter?”